Eco-Friendly Essential Oil Inhaler Alternatives

 To Use Your Salt Based Essential Oil Inhaler:

-To use this type of aromatherapy inhaler, simply take off the cap, raise the bottle to your nose and inhale.
+To use this type of aromatherapy inhaler, simply take off the cap, raise the bottle to 1-2" away from your nose and inhale.
 Be careful, however, to make sure that you don't accidentally inhale any of the salt.
 I haven't had that happen yet, but I could see that possibly happening if overfilled the bottle with salt or inhaled really quickly and deeply.

 As of this writing, this is the most affordable and eco-friendly solution that I've found for essential oil inhalers.
 This is a good application for reusing empty essential oil bottles after you've used up the essential oil.
 (For information on how to clean essential oil bottles, see AromaWeb's Guide to Cleaning and Reusing Essential Oil Bottles.)

 Once the aroma has faded, you can easily add more essential oil to your handmade essential oil inhaler, or you replace the salt with fresh and add a different essential oil or blend.

 This type of essential oil inhaler is not as portable in some cases because there is the risk of dropping or tipping the bottle, causing the salt to spill everywhere.
 This can be particularly risky if driving, so do not use this type of inhaler while driving or doing something that requires full concentration.
 It can also be messy if you accidentally dump it in your purse or spill it all over yourself.
 As mentioned above, there is the potential risk also of accidentally inhaling some of the grains of salt.
 I haven't had that happen yet, but I see this as a possibility.

 Solution #3: Simple Alternatives to Essential Oil Inhalers